wso2/product-microgateway/README.md

 7. Next you can use the following command to login to the above microgateway cluster (in other words login to the microgateway adapter).

 ```
-apictl mg login dev
+apictl mg login dev -k
 ```
 or
 ```
-apictl mg login dev -u admin -p admin
+apictl mg login dev -u admin -p admin -k
 ```

-NOTE: Remember to add the cert of Microgateway into `/home/<your-pc-username>/.wso2apictl/certs` to communicate via https (to avoid having to use insecure mode with -k or --insecure).

-8. Now let's deploy our first API to Microgateway using the project created in the step 3.
+1. Now let's deploy our first API to Microgateway using the project created in the step 3.
 Navigate to the location where the petstore project was initialized.
 Execute the following command to deploy the API in the microgateway.

 ```
-apictl mg deploy api -f petstore -e dev
+apictl mg deploy api -f petstore -e dev -k
 ```

 9. The next step would be to invoke the API using a REST tool.
 Since APIs on the Microgateway are by default secured.
 We need a valid token in order to invoke the API.